-In addition, we have analyzed the subhalo velocity function to investigate an alternative perspective on the abundance of subhalos within the cosmic web.
+In addition, we have analysed the subhalo velocity function to investigate an alternative perspective on the abundance of subhaloes within the cosmic web.
 It shows a similar dependence on the cosmic web environment like the mass function.
 The environmental effect on the velocity functions becomes more pronounced with decreasing parent halo mass.
-In a manner similar to the mass function, subhalos hosted by halos within filaments exhibit a higher population count compared to those in walls and voids in massive host halos.
-However, a shift occurrs in the case of low-mass hosts, where subhalos hosted by halos located in walls show a larger population than those in other environments and the relative difference is $10$ to $20\%$ higher than in the mass function.
+In a manner similar to the mass function, subhaloes hosted by haloes within filaments exhibit a higher population count compared to those in walls and voids in massive host haloes.
+However, a shift occurs in the case of low-mass hosts, where subhaloes hosted by haloes located in walls show a larger population than those in other environments and the relative difference is $5$ to $10\%$ higher than in the mass function.

-Furthermore, we investigated the \vmax{}--\rmax{} relation of subhalos, which characterizes the concentration or characteristic density of subhalos based on their maximum circular velocity and radius.
-This comprehensive analysis revealed different density profiles among subhalos hosted by halos residing within filaments, walls, and voids.
-Particularly, subhalos within filaments and walls exhibited on average more concentrated density profiles compared to those inhabiting voids.
-Moreover, we found that this relation is affected by the mass of their host halos.
-Interestingly, a discernible trend emerged: subhalo characteristics displayed relatively lower dependence on cosmic web environments within higher-mass host halos.
+Furthermore, we investigated the \vmax{}--\rmax{} relation of subhaloes, which characterises the concentration or characteristic density of subhaloes based on their maximum circular velocity and radius.
+This comprehensive analysis revealed different density profiles among subhaloes hosted by haloes residing within filaments, walls, and voids.
+Particularly, subhaloes within filaments and walls exhibited, on average, more concentrated density profiles compared to those inhabiting voids.
+Moreover, we found that this relation is affected by the mass of their host haloes.
+Interestingly, a discernible trend emerged: subhalo characteristics displayed relatively lower dependence on cosmic web environments within higher-mass host haloes.
 However, a more substantial environmental impact became apparent with decreasing host halo mass.
-Notably, subhalos hosted within filaments exhibited significantly more concentrated density profiles, particularly within lower-mass parent halos, compared to those within massive hosts.
-Conversely, subhalos in voids show on average less concentrated density profiles than in other environments.
-Another noteworthy feature of our results is that subhalos tend to display lower \rmax{} values when associated with low-mass hosts, especially in contrast to subhalos hosted by massive halos.
-This finding suggests that the characteristic density of subhalos is not exclusively determined by their environmental location but is notably influenced by the mass of the parent halo.
+Notably, subhaloes hosted within filaments exhibited significantly more concentrated density profiles, particularly within lower-mass parent haloes, compared to those within massive hosts.
+Conversely, subhaloes in voids show on average less concentrated density profiles than in other environments.
+Another noteworthy feature of our results is that subhaloes tend to display lower \rmax{} values when associated with low-mass hosts, especially in contrast to subhaloes hosted by massive haloes.
+This finding suggests that the characteristic density of subhaloes is not exclusively determined by their environmental location but is notably influenced by the mass of the parent halo.